ha3ks/ha3ks.github.io/_posts/2024-06-16-Ha3ksimal-Crossing---A-New-Leaf.md

 I am going to win.

-Yes I am firing on all cylinders, now I have settled into my job and doing well enough that I can focus back on getting back into hacking and getting the OSCP nailed out and maybe just maube a pentesting/red teaming role.
+Yes I am firing on all cylinders, now I have settled into my job and doing well enough that I can focus back on getting back into hacking and getting the OSCP nailed out and maybe just maybe land a pentesting/red teaming role.

 Massive shoutout and thank you to [@0x_hackerfren](https://x.com/0x_hackerfren), Jacob, for inspiring me to get off my butt and getting this done.
 Thank you mate.